2017 World Day of Migrants and Refugees Mass

 The Archdiocese of Vancouver is home to Catholics from many countries and where the Holy Mass is celebrated in twenty two languages.
 Migrants leave their homes in search of a better life and face the difficult experience of migration in its various forms.

 The theme chosen by Pope Francis for the upcoming World Day of Migrants and Refugees is “Minor migrants, vulnerable and voiceless.”
 (To read his Holiness’ full message, click here) As Christians, we are called to reach out to and pray for all migrants to emphasize the unity of the human family and the values of acceptance, hospitality and love of neighbour.
 To learn more about the Pope’s message, click here.

 On January 15, 2017, the 103rd World Day of Migrants and Refugees Mass will be celebrated by Archbishop J. Michael Miller, CSB at St. Matthew’s Parish.
 This is a family

 event!
-If you would like to participate in the preparation of this special day, contact firstname.lastname@example.org.
+To participate in the preparation of this special day, contact firstname.lastname@example.org.

 Pope Francis, in his message for the World Day of Migrants and Refugees, urges us to do as Jesus did by proclaiming the good news of hope to all, especially to those in great need.
 He says: “The mission of the Church…is thus to love Jesus Christ, to adore and love him particularly in the